KiKoS0/kikos0.github.io/content/experience/index.md

 ---

-Professionally, so far I have been involved in a couple of summer internships and freelancing projects:
+Professionally, I have a few years of experience as a Software Engineer and I'm currently [@Ovice](https://ovice.in/):

 {{ jobcard(